 The Antelope Valley California Poppy Reserve was established to protect and perpetuate outstanding displays of native wildflowers, particularly the California Poppy, the state flower.
 Seven miles of trails wind gently through wildflower fields.
 Wildflower blooms occur from March through May.
 The peak viewing period is Mid-April.
-Best poppy show is when the temperature is over 70F and wind is less than 10mph.
+The best poppy display is when the temperature is over 70°F and the wind is less than 10 mph.
 The reserve is located 15 miles west of Highway 14 near the city of Lancaster.
-Phone 661-724-1180.
+Phone (661) 724-1180 for more information.

 A 555-foot-long, 4-foot-wide concrete path leading to the Poppy Loop provides a generally barrier-free route to a good overview area to see the wildflowers.
 There is one turn-around at the far end.
-Restroom and parking as described below.